 Perhaps most importantly, it is far from certain that the stock market will be even able to hold steady at current levels over the rest of 2008.

-It’s an obvious conclusion, but an easy one to get to: New York real estate is still simply one of the best investments out there.
-Purchasing a home or number of homes in up-and-coming areas may even lead to profits that far outstrip the 10 year average.
+It’s an obvious conclusion, but an easy one to get to New York real estate is still merely one of the best investments out there.
+Purchasing a home or number of homes in up-and-coming areas may even lead to profits that far outstrip the 10-year average.